WireGuard: MTU operational considerations

 Assuming the underlay network transporting the WireGuard packets maintains a 1500 byte MTU, configuring the WireGuard interface to 1420 bytes MTU for all involved peers is ideal for being transported over IPv6 + IPv4.
 However, when exclusively utilizing legacy IPv4 transport, a higher MTU of 1440 bytes for the WireGuard interface suffices.

 From an operational perspective and for network configuration uniformity, leaving the default 1420 byte MTU network-wide for the WireGuard interfaces would be advantageous.
 This approach ensures consistency and facilitates a smoother transition to enabling IPv6 for the WireGuard peers and interfaces in the future.

 However, for mobile clients with varying forms of network connectivity and varying MTU across numerous network connections, an MTU of 1280 can be beneficial allowing for IPv6 transport inside the tunnel as that is its minimum allowed MTU, and allow the WireGuard tunnel to function over most forms of connectivity.
-Hosts often avoid sending sending > 1280 due to PMTUD reliability.
+Hosts often avoid sending packets > 1280 due to PMTUD reliability.

 The MTU of a WireGuard interface is determined by the encapsulating, or outer, IP protocol—not the IP version carried inside the tunnel.
 When WireGuard packets are transported over IPv4, the outer-header overhead is 60 bytes (20-byte IPv4 header, 8-byte UDP header, and 32-byte WireGuard header).
 When transported over IPv6, the outer-header overhead rises to 80 bytes.
 This distinction means that even if a peer is reachable only via IPv4, other peers in the same mesh may connect over IPv6 or through translation mechanisms.
-Translation increases header size and enforces IPv6’s 1280-byte minimum path MTU, requiring that implementers budget for the 80-byte IPv6 overhead when setting a consistent interface MTU.
+Translation increases header size and enforces IPv6's 1280-byte minimum path MTU, requiring that implementers budget for the 80-byte IPv6 overhead when setting a consistent interface MTU.

 Extensibility

 WireGuard is designed to be extended by third-party programs and scripts.
 This has been used to augment WireGuard with various features including more user-friendly management interfaces (including easier setting up of keys), logging, dynamic firewall updates, dynamic IP assignment, and LDAP integration.
-It is supported natively and by a number of commercial VPN services such as IPVanish and TunnelBear.
+It is supported natively and by a number of commercial VPN services such as NordVPN, IPVanish, Mullvad, and TunnelBear.
+One WireGuard-based fork, AmneziaWG, adds traffic-obfuscation mechanisms intended to make WireGuard traffic less identifiable to deep packet inspection systems.

 Excluding such complex features from the minimal core codebase improves its stability and security.
 For ensuring security, WireGuard restricts the options for implementing cryptographic controls, limits the choices for key exchange processes, and maps algorithms to a small subset of modern cryptographic primitives.
 If a flaw is found in any of the primitives, a new version can be released that resolves the issue.